SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

       } else {
          println("That airport is not in the airports dictionary.")
       }
-   <- The name of the airport is Dublin International.
+   <- The name of the airport is Dublin Airport.

 You can use subscript syntax to remove a key-value pair from a dictionary by assigning a value of ``nil`` for that key:

 .. testcode:: dictionariesInferred